GloriousRedLeader/omgarturo/README.md

 * Blacksmithy
 * Tinkering

+A **CraftItems** script.
+This might seem silly but I find it invaluable for min/maxing suits.
+This will craft a particular item (specified in script) repeatedly and discard any items that don't pass your filter requirements (also configured in script).
+For example, if you are an advanced crafter looking for a specific set of resists on leather leggings, e.g. 3 physical, 10 fire, 11 cold - then this script is for you.
+It will discard all the rubbish.
+Reforging is a painful process, and this helps make it easier by providing a large pool of potential items.
+But really, even if  you aren't reforging and just imbuing, it is still helpful.
+Makes life easier.

 **Move Items** scripts to put things in various containers.
 Lots of different flavors and uses.
 They all present with a target reticle so no need for hard coding anything.
 Different flavors include:
 * Move x number of items from one container to another (type number of items in chat, target source container, target destination container)
 * Move all items of a type from their current container to another container (target item, target destination container)